First conflict of the Goguryeo–Tang War: Background

 In 551, the two southern countries, Baekje and Silla, allied with each other and attacked the Han River basin region.
 Silla then betrayed Baekje and drove its forces out of the region, thus securing for itself the whole Han River basin.
 Furiously, the king of Baekje decided to attack Silla, but because the army was exhausted, Baekje lost the battle and the king himself died.
 Silla gained access to the Yellow Sea, which provided a gateway to communicate with China.
 This created conditions for the relationship between Silla and the Chinese dynasties to gradually tighten and by the 7th century, it became an alliance, threatening Goguryeo from both sides.

 At the end of the 6th century, wars broke out between the Sui dynasty and Goguryeo.
 Sui dynasty launched a total of 4 invasions, in 598, 612, 613 and 614, but all were defeated.
 Notably, in 612, Emperor Yang of Sui mobilized an army of up to a million men to attack Goguryeo but failed miserably.
 The wars with Goguryeo severely weakened the Sui dynasty and further destabilized of the Sui dynasty government, hastening its collapse.

 In 7th century, Emperor Taizong of Tang, after conquering the Eastern Turks in 630 and several small polities along the Silk Road in 640, started to turn his attention to Goguryeo.
 Goguryeo was no longer as powerful as it used to be, but it was still a major force in the region.
 Emperor Taizong had a personal ambition to defeat Goguryeo and was determined to succeed where Emperor Yang had failed.

-Meanwhile, in Goguryeo, King Yeongnyu along with a number of courtiers planned to execute Yeon Gaesomun, one of the great nobles of Goguryeo, because Yeongnyu considered him a threat.
-However, the plot was foiled and Yeon Gaesomun killed the king along with opposing officials, then made Yeongnyu's nephew Bojang the new King of Goguryeo.
-From that point, Yeon Gaesomun held de facto control of Goguryeo through his puppet King Bojang.
+Meanwhile, in Goguryeo, King Yeongnyu along with a number of courtiers planned to execute Yŏn Kaesomun, one of the great nobles of Goguryeo, because Yeongnyu considered him a threat.
+However, the plot was foiled and Yŏn Kaesomun killed the king along with opposing officials, then made Yeongnyu's nephew Bojang the new King of Goguryeo.
+From that point, Yŏn Kaesomun held de facto control of Goguryeo through his puppet King Bojang.

 In 642, King Uija of Baekje attacked Silla and captured around 40 strongpoints.
 In 643, Queen Seondeok of Silla requested aid from the Tang dynasty because her state was under attack by the Goguryeo–Baekje alliance.
-Emperor Taizong sent an official called Xiangli Xuanjiang (相里玄獎) to demand Goguryeo and Baekje cease their attacks on Silla, but Yeon Gaesomun refused.
+Emperor Taizong sent an official called Xiangli Xuanjiang (相里玄獎) to demand Goguryeo and Baekje cease their attacks on Silla, but Yŏn Kaesomun refused.